Behavioral Interview Tips and Questions for Staffing Agencies

 Answers You Should Be Looking For

 Candidates answer questions differently, so there is no definitive guide to acceptable staffing agency interview answers.
-However, there are some things to look for in your potential employee’s answers:
+However, there are five things to look for when conducting an interview:

 A job interview is a two-way street, so you have to be prepared to answer the candidate’s questions and ensure they feel good about applying to your staffing agency.

-Here are some common interview questions you may get as a staffing agency recruiter:
+Here are some common interview questions you may get as an interviewer:

 • Why do you need this position filled?